These tropical Christmas decorations will bring a smile to even the grinchiest soul, with beachy snowmen, sparkly lights, and quirky ...

 6. Old Cutler Road

 Driving south from Rickenbacker Causeway, turn left (first left!) on S. Bayshore Drive, not US1.
 S. Bayshore Drive goes past Vizcaya, through Coconut Grove (both are worth a stop—or a whole week’s visit), and then turns into Old Cutler Road.
 This drive is a treat.
 You might get sick of seeing countless massive banyan trees, stone houses, and overall quaintness—but probably not.
-You will pass the exclusive Ranson Everglades School, Fairchild Tropical Gardens, Matheson Hammock Park, and Charles Deering Estate but the drive is the highlight for me.
+You will pass the exclusive Ransom Everglades School, Fairchild Tropical Gardens, Matheson Hammock Park, and Charles Deering Estate but this is one of the best driving roads in Miami for me.
 There is even a surprise (sorry!) massive traffic circle that is almost reminiscent of a European city.

 7. Southern Everglades, Flamingo Visitor Center